Asymmetry effects in homodyne and heterodyne measurements: Positive operator-valued measures and asymptotic security of Gaussian-continuous-variable quantum key distribution: Measurement imperfections and security of continuous variable quantum key distribution protocols

 \subsection{Numerical results}

-Our analytical results for the mutual information (see Eqs.~\eqref{eq:I_H_res} and~\eqref{eq:I_H_res}) and the entropies (see Eqs.~\eqref{eq:S_AB-gamma} and~\eqref{eq:serf-a|b}) that enter the expression for the Holevo information~\eqref{eq:chi} can now be used to quantify the asymmetry and imbalance induced effects of noisy measurements.
+Our analytical results for the mutual information (see Eqs.~\eqref{eq:I_H_res} and~\eqref{eq:I_DH_res}) and the entropies (see Eqs.~\eqref{eq:S_AB-gamma} and~\eqref{eq:S_A1B-gamma}) that enter the expression for the Holevo information~\eqref{eq:chi} can now be used to quantify the asymmetry and imbalance induced effects of noisy measurements.
 One of the key points is that, in the untrusted-noise scenario, the Holevo information explicitly depends on the dual channel representation of noisy POVMs given by Eq.~\eqref{eq:Phi_N_Pi}.

 In the case of homodyne detection, the ideal measurements are described by the quadrature eigenstate projectors and the additive noise channel representation is uniquely determined by the excess noise covariance matrix~\eqref{eq:Sigma-N-H}.
 Figure~\ref{fig:homodyne-all} shows how the mutual information, the Holevo information and the secret key fraction depend on the transmittance of the beam splitter used in the homodyne detection scheme (see Fig.~\ref{fig:homodyne}).
 It is seen that, in general, the beam splitter imbalance has a detrimental effect on performance of the protocol.
-Interestingly, in the presence of asymmetry in efficiencies of the photodetectors, both the mutual information and secret fraction can be maximized by introducing a suitably unbalanced beam splitter.
-Similar remark applies to minimization of the Holevo information.
-Qualitatively, behavior of the curves presented in Fig.~\ref{fig:homodyne-all} are in agreement with the corresponding results reported in Ref.~\cite{ruiz2023effects} such as dependence of the asymptotic secret fraction on the beam splitter transmittance deviation and balanced detector deviation.
+Interestingly, in the presence of asymmetry in the efficiencies of the photodetectors, both the mutual information and secret fraction can be maximized by introducing a suitably unbalanced beam splitter.
+A similar remark applies to minimization of the Holevo information.
+Qualitatively, behavior of the curves presented in Fig.~\ref{subfig:hom-c} agrees with the corresponding results reported in Ref.~\cite{ruiz2023effects} (see Fig.~6c in~\cite{ruiz2023effects}).

+Figure~\ref{fig:K-homodyne} illustrates how imperfect homodyne detection influence dependence of the asymptotic secret key fraction, $K^{(\ind{H})}$, on the channel length, $l$, evaluated in the untrusted-noise scenario.
+The curves presented in Fig.~\ref{fig:K-homodyne} are computed for the quadrature variances $\sigma_x$~\eqref{eq:sigma-x} that can be conveniently characterized by the corresponding values of effective detection efficiencies: $\eta_x=1/\sigma_x\in\{1,0.99,0.95\}$.
+The values of the excess noise, $\xi$, indicated in Fig.~\ref{fig:K-homodyne} are taken from Ref.~\cite{Laudenbach:aqt:2018}.
+It is shown that an increase in the quadrature variance and the excess noise produces similar effects leading to a reduction in the reach.
+The latter is the maximum transmission length at which the key rate is positive.
+Note that the curves illustrating the excess noise induced effects are in good agreement with the results presented in Fig.~3 of Ref.~\cite{Laudenbach:aqt:2018}.
+Degradation of the perfomance in asymmetric homodyne is also in a qualitative agreement with the results recently reported in Ref.~\cite{Bartlett:25} (see Fig.~7).